Red Hen Publications

 Until the release of HBP, I was never convinced that Dumbledore necessarily suspected Riddle of being behind the attacks at the time they were taking place.

 He did NOT believe Hagrid was responsible for the attacks.
-But to suspect Riddle wasn’t necessarily an automatic alternative.
+But to suspect that Riddle was isn’t necessarily an automatic alternative.

 Post-HBP it is much easier to believe that Dumbledore might have suspected that Riddle was somehow behind the attacks.
 But did not speak of the matter because he could not prove it.